 Muzaffar Ali’s award winning masterpieces have been rooted in history and culture of Awadh, India.
 Created with the

 passion of a painter they spell a magic of music and poetry.
+Feature Films GAMAN, 1978, his 1st feature film on the problem of

 migration from a rural milieu to an urban metropolis won